Spatio-Temporal-Lab/start-db-achive/CONTRIBUTING.md

 ### Formatting

-Start DB code is automatically formatted with [spotless], backed by the Eclipse formatter.
+START-DB code is automatically formatted with [spotless], backed by the Eclipse formatter.
 You can do the same in IntelliJ with the [Eclipse Code Formatter] so that you can apply the correct formatting directly in your IDE.
 Or import it as IntelliJ code style setting.

 1. Open **File > Settings/Preferences > Code Style > Java**